Best Practices for Network Perimeter Security in Cloud-Native Environments | Datadog

 Detection systems like Cloud IDS are deployed as endpoints to each region that an organization wants to monitor.
 Similar to traditional on-premise IDS systems, these endpoints can perform threat detection analysis on mirrored traffic and generate logs that can be forwarded to a cloud SIEM.

 Cloud providers also integrate with monitoring platforms like Datadog to give organizations a comprehensive view into network traffic and activity logs via network performance monitoring and cloud SIEM tools.
-Datadog NPM, for instance, allows organizations to map the flow of traffic in and out of their entire network and quickly surface unusual behavior, such as a sudden surge of requests for a particular perimeter device.
+Datadog Cloud Network Monitoring (CNM), for instance, allows organizations to map the flow of traffic in and out of their entire network and quickly surface unusual behavior, such as a sudden surge of requests for a particular perimeter device.
 Elevated levels of inbound traffic, as seen in the following screenshot, could indicate that a threat actor is attempting to flood an entry point along a network’s perimeter with connection requests in order to limit its ability to process legitimate ones.

 Network traffic graph